Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 # How to use Relay

-To access a Relay server, the game host requires the following:
+To access a Relay server, do the following:
 * An allocated relay server.
 * A [join code](https://docs.unity.com/relay/en/manual/join-codes).
 This code allows the host and clients to communicate through the Relay server without disclosing their IP addresses and ports directly.